LukeZGD/Legacy-iOS-Kit/README.md

     - iPad Air 1, 2
     - iPad mini 2, 3, 4
     - iPod touch 6, 7
-- Restoring with iOS 16.6.x SHSH blobs using futurerestore is also supported on these devices:
+- Restoring with iOS 16.6.x SHSH blobs using futurerestore is also supported on these devices (SSH ramdisks not supported):
     - iPhone 8, X
     - iPad 5
     - iPad Pro 9.7/12.9 1st gen